solidi/hl-mods/workspace/plan/learnings.md

 1. A good thread on how to handle [the copy function](https://stackoverflow.com/questions/834270/visual-studio-post-build-event-copy-to-relative-directory-location) in visual studio 2019.
 1. Changing values in a `SetThink` for client sided weapons will not reflect the value on the client.
 1. Mirroring view models may not provide back polygons (back culling).
 Noted this on view models with Milkshape.
+1. Animated sprites in Half-Life require 256 indexed color.
+If there is more than one frame, the same palette is used for all bmps.
+[IrfanView](https://www.irfanview.com/) is a good tool to export and import these plaettes.